How to turn Outlook emails into PDF files.

 If you need to convert an Outlook email to PDF with attachments, you can do this in one of two ways.
 You can print all attachments into PDF by selecting the attachment icon below the message header, and then selecting Attachments > Actions > Quick Print.
 It works exactly like printing the email itself.

 Alternatively, you can use the Create PDF tool to merge your original attachments into one PDF with your email.
-Simply launch Acrobat, start the Create PDF tool, and drag and drop your email and attachments into the converter.
-You can organize and rearrange everything before finalizing the PDF.
+Simply launch Acrobat, start the Create PDF tool, and drag and drop your email and attachments into the PDF converter.
+You can organize and rearrange pages before finalizing the PDF.

-Discover everything you can do with Acrobat DC today.
+Discover everything you can do with Acrobat today.